carpentries/lesson-development-training/episodes/lesson-content.md

 3. replace the contents of the `questions` div with the questions for your episode you defined earlier
 4. replace the contents of the `objectives` div with the episode-level objectives you defined earlier
 5. replace the contents of the `keypoints` div with the key points for your episode you defined earlier
+6. Ignore or delete the rest of the content of the episode (i.e. only focus on the three structural elements - questions, objectives and keypoints).

 ```markdown